 9:00am – 5:30pm

-Registrations will open soon on the CARMA website.
+Registrations are now open on the CARMA website.

 Follow us on LinkedIn for more CARMA updates.

 The Insights Lecture is an annual public lecture series sponsored by CWeX.
 A world-renowned international researcher delivers a lecture on a contemporary issue of interest to employers, employees, organisations and the general public.

 - 2019 Lecture - Can we talk?
 Communicating about Pay